csshat/language-css/README.md

 [![Install in CSS Hat](http://img.shields.io/badge/install-to%20CSS%20Hat-blue.svg)](http://addons.csshat.com/?install=csshat/language-css)

-This is a template for [CSS Hat 2](https://csshat.com/) that generates CSS
+This is a template for [CSS Hat 2](https://csshat.com/) that generates CSS.
+This is the only template that ships with CSS Hat and is used for generating preview.

 ## Settings

+### Vendor Prefixes

+With this option on, some values will be prefixed to work in various browser.
+TODO: document when

 ### Inherit Font Styles